wayanjimmy/notebook/content/talks/stop-saying-i-know=exactly-what-you-feel.md

 Celeste: 10 ways to have a better conversation
 ----------------------------------------------

-1. Don’t multitask Be present, be in that moment If you want to get out the conversation, get out, don’t be half in it.
+- Don’t multitask, Be present, be in that moment If you want to get out the conversation, get out, don’t be half in it.
-2. Don’t

 > If you’re mouth is open you’re not learning - Buddha
->
 > A good conversation is like a miniskirt; short enough to retain interest, but long enough to cover the subject. - Celeste Headlee’s Sister

 Links